Alex-RKi/touch-typing-tut-app/README.md

 Simple App which fetches Lorem Ipsum from API and lets you test your skills in touch-type.
 Provides real-time indication of your `typing speed`, `accuracy` and `timing`.
 After task complition, you'll get your final results.

-Builded via React and following npm packages: mommet, react-focus-lock.
+Builded via React and following npm packages: moment, react-focus-lock.

 ## Available Scripts